 The transformation of Ravnkildevej is an important part of the development of Kildeparken and is both going to be its own functioning neighborhood in Kildeparken and contributing positively to the area as a whole.
 With this project we think that we can transform Ravnkildevej from a worn down residential area to an attractive, divers and coherent residential area in Aalborg.

 The infrastructure in Ravnkildevej is transformed so that all the dead ends and big parking areas are eliminated and replaced by a new network where you can drive all the way to your house and park there as well.

 New outdoor spaces

 Today the central outdoor spaces in the area – both between the courtyard houses and the multiple stories houses – are big boring paved parking areas.They are now transformed into green and active spaces for the residents.
 We create new active outdoor spaces, bigger private gardens and beautiful surroundings to the buildings

 A diverse neighborhood

-The area today is very uniform and doesn’t match today’s varying housing needs.
-In the future there is going to be a bigger variety with new contemporary offers for new arrivers and current residents.
-We create both a divers neighborhood and a new architectural identity based on quality in the design of facades and materials.
+The area today is very uniform and doesn’t match the present varying housing needs.
+In the future there is going to be a bigger variety with new contemporary offers for both new and current residents.
+We create both a diverse neighborhood and a new architectural identity based on quality in the design of facades and materials.

 Today the housing units are worn down and outdated.
 The housing quality is significantly improved with new isolated facades which gives lots of light and air and improves the indoor climate.
 Private gardens are expanded and are always south or west facing.